IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 - `zopen_clean`: Removes unused resources.
 - `zopen_alt`: Switches between different versions of a package.

-You can also run it remotely if you choose to run crush on your workstation.
+You can also run it remotely if you choose to run your Crush AI agent on your workstation.

 ## Step 3: Crush, Your Terminal Agent - Now on z/OS!